OpenCTI-Platform/opencti/README.md

 ### Development

-If you want to actively help OpenCTI, we created a [dedicated documentation](https://filigran.notion.site/Environment-setup-606996f36d904fcf8d434c6d0eae4a00) about the deployment of a development environement and how to start the source code modification.
+If you want to actively help OpenCTI, we created a [dedicated documentation](https://filigran.notion.site/Environment-setup-606996f36d904fcf8d434c6d0eae4a00) about the deployment of a development environment and how to start the source code modification.

 ## Community